 Drawbacks of using an NDA with customers

-There is always going to be some drawbacks with every decision you make as you’re growing your startup, using an NDA with customers is another example of this.
+There are always going to be some drawbacks with every decision you make as you’re growing your startup, using an NDA with customers is another example of this.
 One potential issue is that some customers may be hesitant to sign an NDA, as they may be concerned that it limits their ability to share information with others.
 This can be especially true for customers who are in the process of evaluating different vendors or suppliers, as they may want to be able to share information with others in their organization before making a decision.
 This is a hard thing to swallow.
-You want to make sure that there is freedom for your customer to move forwards with discussions while still protecting yourself.
-It really comes down to the level of data that you’re sharing.
+You want to make sure that there is freedom for your customer to move forward with discussions while still protecting yourself.
+It comes down to the level of data that you’re sharing.

 The other thing to be aware of here is the potential for communicating to a customer that you’re difficult to work with and things will be hampered by ongoing paperwork.
-This leads into another potential drawback of using an NDA with customers is that it can create additional administrative work.
+This leads to another potential drawback of using an NDA with customers is that it can create additional administrative work.
 This can include drafting the agreement, reviewing and negotiating terms, and tracking who has signed the agreement.
 This might not seem like a significant issue but when you’re working on tight sales deadlines anything that pushes out timelines is not useful at all.

 What to think about when deciding whether to use an NDA with SaaS customers

-The type of information you are trying to protect: If you are dealing with sensitive or proprietary information, such as tech stack, financial information, founder information or customer lists, an NDA may be appropriate.
+The type of information you are trying to protect: If you are dealing with sensitive or proprietary information, such as tech stack, financial information, founder information, or customer lists, an NDA may be appropriate.
 However, if the information is already publicly available or not particularly sensitive, an NDA may not be necessary.
 Thinking about what you can make public as early as possible is useful.

-The type of industry your SaaS company operates in: Some industries, such as healthcare or finance, may have legal requirements for protecting confidential information.
+The type of industry your SaaS company operates in Some industries, such as healthcare or finance, may have legal requirements for protecting confidential information.
 In these cases, an NDA may be required by law, if not just considered best practice.
 In other industries, such as retail or hospitality, an NDA may be less common.

-The size and complexity of who you’re selling to: For mid market customers using an NDA may not be necessary.
+The size and complexity of who you’re selling to: For mid-market customers using an NDA may not be necessary.
 However, for larger enterprise businesses with a lot of hoops in the procurement cycle, an NDA may be a more practical way to protect confidential information.

 The potential risks and benefits of using an NDA: Before deciding whether to use an NDA, it’s important to weigh the potential risks and benefits.
 This can include considering the potential impact on customer relationships, slowing down the sales cycle, the costs and administrative burden of using an NDA, and the likelihood of legal disputes.

-The what’s what of NDA’s for SaaS customers
+The what’s what of NDAs for SaaS customers